Table of contents

 Heat Pump Installation Cost 2026

 As of 2026, installing a heat pump in the UK typically costs between £4,000 and £7,000.
 The price varies depending on the type and size of the system, as well as the complexity of the installation process.
 The UK government offers incentives like the Boiler Upgrade Scheme, which can provide up to £5,000 towards the cost of installation.
 For a full rundown of available funding, see our guide to heat pump installation grants.
-These schemes aim to promote the adoption of renewable energy solutions by reducing the financial barrier for homeowners.
+These schemes aim to encourage renewable energy take-up by lowering the financial barrier for homeowners.

 For a detailed breakdown of what drives installation costs, see our guide to heat pump installation costs in the UK.